 Lots of sun, regular watering, and monthly feeding are the only requirements for prolific blossoms.

 The only notable problem with dwarf morning glory occurs if it is planted in dense, poorly draining soil or gets too much water.
 Under these circumstances, the plants will do poorly and may collapse from root rot.

 Where should I plant dwarf morning glory?

 When planted in a sunny spot, this low-growing, spreading plant will create a sea of ocean-blue flowers atop green foliage with hints of a silvery sheen.
 This plant will flourish when planted in a garden bed as a low-growing ground cover plant as well as cascading in a container or over retaining walls.

-How long does dwarf morning glory live?
+Is dwarf morning glory toxic?

 Are there other species of Evolvulus to consider as garden plants?

 Yes.
-Evolvulus arizonicus (Arizona blue eyes) is a 1-foot-tall mounding plant that is excellent for low-moisture gardens.
+Evolvulus arizonicus (Arizona blue eyes) is a 1-foot tall mounding plant that is excellent for low-moisture gardens.
 It is hardy in zones 7 to 10.
 And Evolvulus nuttallianus (shaggy morning glory) thrives in moist soil and is hardy in zones 4 to 10.